Gundala (film): Plot

-Sancaka is an astraphobic son of an Indonesian factory worker, who with his fellows stage a protest on income inequality, which results in some of Sancaka's father's fellow workers going to the factory's boss to discuss the situation.
-Days later, they still haven't been seen in the neighbourhood; it is revealed that they have been kidnapped.
-As the angry workers clash with security guards, Sancaka's father is stabbed by an unknown man and dies.
-Sancaka's anger releases lightning blasts from his body; he then faints.
+Sancaka is the astraphobic son of an Indonesian factory worker, who is joined by Sancaka as he leads a strike.
+As the angry workers clash with security guards, Sancaka's father is stabbed by a fellow worker and dies.
+In his despair, Sancaka releases lightning bolts from his body.
 A year later, Sancaka's mother leaves for another city to find a job, never returning.
-Thus, he becomes homeless in Jakarta, and meets a fellow homeless boy, Awang, who teaches him self-defense.
+He becomes homeless in Jakarta, and meets a fellow street child, Awang, who teaches him self-defense.
 They plan to freighthop and travel to a safe haven in Tenggara, but only Awang is able to jump onto the train.
 Now an adult, Sancaka works as a guard and mechanic in a newspaper printing factory.

-Most of Indonesia's corrupt legislature is controlled by crime boss Pengkor, who commands an army of orphans, raised as assassins.
-Pengkor was once left to die by his abusive uncle in an orphanage; he later rallied the others to help him kill the adults as revenge.
-Pengkor plots to poison rice supplies with a drug that makes the fetuses of pregnant women immoral.
-Many people then demand that the legislative release an untested antidote, formulated by an unknown pharmaceutical company, to the public.
-The debate splits the legislative into two factions: one is led by legislator Ridwan Bahri and his colleagues, who create a bill to distribute it, and the other is controlled by Pengkor and his allies, who oppose it.